Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/tests/README.md

-# OMERO Automated Data Import - Test Environment Setup
+# BIOMERO.importer - Test Environment Setup

-This document explains how to set up a test environment for the OMERO Automated Data Import project using a Conda environment and a local dockerized OMERO instance.
+This document explains how to set up a test environment for the BIOMERO.importer project using a Conda environment and a local dockerized OMERO instance.

 TODO: Add here source for our dockerized omero
 TODO: Add more info on the sys req like WSL